-This article is a guest contribution by Jenny Newcomer.
+Note: This is a guest contribution by Jenny Newcomer.
 Jenny is a woman who wears many hats!
-She runs a business which designs and sells eco-friendly organziational products (how else could someone juggle 3 businesses and 2 kids?).
-In addition, she finds time blog over at LobotoME and even get in the occasional tweet!
+She runs a business which designs and sells eco-friendly organziational products (how else could someone juggle 3 businesses and 2 kids?)

 When I say I sold my stuff, what I really mean is I sold my crap.
 Crap that I shouldn’t have bought in the first place.